thrillophilia-logo

 login

 Key features include the Ninomaru Garden, a traditional Japanese landscape garden, and remnants of Edo Castle, such as the Fujimi-yagura watchtower.
-The inner ground and the main building are not accessible to the general public on common days.
+During your Japan trip, you can explore these historical sights, though the inner ground and main building are not accessible to the public on regular days.
 It remains open on special occasions like the Emperor's birthday on February 23 and New Year's greetings on January 2.
 If you are craving to witness a blend of old-age Japanese architecture and natural beauty, head to the Imperial Palace on your trip to Tokyo, Japan!

 • Admire the old-age Japanese architecture on your tour of the Imperial Palace in Japan.